viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

   <img src="../../img/motion/plan_01_frame_system_tab.png" width="700px" alt="A picture of the Frame System tab in use.">
 </div>

-## Commanding an arm to move with the Motion Service
+## Command an arm to move with the Motion Service

 Commanding motion with the Motion Service has a more general feel than previous examples that were commanding motion for individual components.
 In previous examples you controlled motion of individual components.